ALeitert/aleitert.github.io/_projects/rmq.md

 We also implemented an algorithm that computes the lowest common ancestor of two nodes in a tree.
 The algorithm uses an Euler tour of the given tree and then performs a RMQ on that tour as described in [1].
 For that it can use any of the RMQ algorithms described above.

+## Rust Implementation

+The original implementation was in C++.
+I also started a reimplementation in Rust which can be found in the [RMQ.rs](https://github.com/ALeitert/RMQ.rs) repository.

 ## References